fiatjaf/jingle/README.md

 jingle
 ======

-A Nostr relay that can be easily customized with a nice simple dynamic language.
+A Nostr relay that can be easily customized with a nice simple dynamic language: [Tengo](https://tengolang.com/).

 ## How to run it